Academic Activities

 Open to: Freshmen, sophomores, juniors, and seniors

-Season Dates: August retreat; auditions are twice a year (September and May)
+Season Dates: August retreat; auditions are twice a year (September and May), 2 performances (November and May)

 Special Factors: Tour is in November.